anilsathyan7/sudoku/README.md

   <li>Run the application on multiple window/tabs or browsers for realtime multiplayer gaming by reopening the url once you are authorized.
 </ol>
 <b>Online:-</b>

 <ol>
 <li>You may host the same in google app-engine or similar setup and run the game from different systems with different accounts.
   <li>Use the same url everywhere once you have logged in.
 </ol>

+Rules are specified at the top of the page.<br>
+Complete the game by 30 minutes(either alone or co-op mode).

 ## Versioning